 If Dooars is known for its forests and wildlife, then Gorumara National park is the jewel in the crown of Dooars.
 The forests of Gorumara are rich in biodiversity and offer a great opportunity for animal sightings.
 Over the last two decades Gorumara has gained immense popularity and today the region has the largest concentration of resorts and tourism infrastructure anywhere in North Bengal.

 Location and orientation about Gorumara

-East - The Gorumara National Park is situated in Jalpaiguri district.
-It is bounded by river Murti on its east and river Neora to its west.
+East - The Gorumara National Park is situated in the Jalpaiguri district.
+It is bounded by river Murti to its east and river Neora to its west.
 River murti divides the otherwise continuous forest of Gorumara and Chapramari.
 The Chapramari is a wildlife reserve and a tour to Gorumara often includes a visit to the forests of Chapramari as well.